200Tigersbloxed/UnityMods/HRtoVRChat/AvatarSetup.md

 **ATTENTION**

 This guide assumes that you have *basic Animation/Animator Controller* knowledge in Unity.
-Please see the following guide for learning Animation and ANimator Controllers in Unity:
+Please see the following guides for learning Animation and Animator Controllers in Unity:

 https://learn.unity.com/course/introduction-to-3d-animation-systems